makrai/notes/bollmann21-error-anal-morph-eacl-best.md

     calculate it; therefore, it can only be considered a rough approximation of the underlying language’s complexity.
 Like Çöltekin and Rama (2018), we calculate the MFE score for each language on the UD treebanks.
 10
-* a slight, negative correlation between MFE and ∆F 1 (Pearson’s r = −0.24).
+* a slight, negative correlation between MFE and ∆F 1 (Pearson’s r = −0.24)
   * languages with high MFE appear across the whole range of the ∆F 1
-  * a number of languages with low MFE e.g.  Thai ( THA ), Japanese ( JPN ), or Nigerian Pidgin ( PCM )—are found to profit more from the inclusion of morphological features.
+  * a number of languages with low MFE e.g.  Thai ( THA ), Japanese ( JPN ), or Nigerian Pidgin ( PCM )—are found to profit more from the inclusion of morphological features
 * One possible explanation is that
   * the control features are already very strong, which we will look at more closely in Sec.
 5.3.
 Another possible factor is that
-  * morphologically complex languages introduce a much larger set of morphological features; if, for a given language, most of them are not relevant for predicting errors in the UDP task, they might hurt the overall classifier performance.
+  * morphologically complex languages introduce a much larger set of morphological features; if, for a given language, most of them are not relevant for predicting errors in the UDP task, they might hurt the overall classifier performance

 ## 5.3 What morphological features are most predictive of errors?

-* plain feature importances of trained random forest classifiers can be misleadn (Strobl+ 2007; Parr+ 2018),
+* plain feature importances of trained random forest classifiers can mislead (Strobl+ 2007; Parr+ 2018)
 * we explicitly remove features and retrain (Parr+ 2018; Hooker and Mentch 2019)

 ## Average feature importances

 * Table 2 shows the top 10 feature categories for each task, averaged over all
-* The two control features, FREQ and LEN , always appear among the three most important categories, only trumped by U : POS for the UDP and SEM tasks.
+* The two control features, FREQ and LEN , always appear among the three most important categories, only trumped by U : POS for the UDP and SEM tasks
   * these three are the only feature categories that appear with every token.
 It

 ## Individual part-of-speech tags

 * Since U : POS is an important feature category across tasks (cf.  Tab.
 2), we also look at feature importances for individual POS tags.
 For this, we use
-* we now only remove a single U : POS feature from Φ at a time.
+* we now only remove a single U : POS feature from Φ at a time
 * Table 3 shows the average feature importances for individual U : POS features,
 * this time we restrict ourselves to the subset of languages in UDP that are also covered in SEM .
 11 This way, we can better